100 + Fundraising Ideas!

 – Choose your plight: donors pay a dollar each to vote on what the principal, leader or other volunteer will have to endure: shave head, dye hair, duct tape to the wall, wear a silly costume etc.

-– Variety show/talent show: charge entrance fee, admission, sell snacks
+– Variety show/talent show: charge entrance fee, admission, sell snacks.
+(Also Karaoke fundraiser.)

 – Duck Race!
-Donors ‘sponsor’ ducks which will then ‘race’ down an actual river or a ‘lazy river’ at a water park, the winning duck’s sponsor gets a prize
+Donors ‘sponsor’ ducks which will then ‘race’ down an actual river or a ‘lazy river’ at a water park, the winning duck’s sponsor gets a prize.
+(More about the duck race and other unusual fundraisers.)

-– Haunted House: charge entrance fee, best costumes competition
+– Haunted House: charge entrance fee, best costumes competition.
+(Also Halloween fundraiser.)

 – Easter Bunny Hop: sell snacks, have ‘dance instruction, raffles